JavonDavis/wp-mobile-e2e-tests/README.md

  files to point to their correct location.
 For CI setup I would recommend the apps folder to keep things simple.

 Next you'll need to install the dependencies to run the app.
 That's a pretty simple step

+## System dependencies

+* Xcode command line tools should be installed

 ## Install bundler